sukykaur/AzureISO/PaaS WebApp/Azure Security and Compliance Blueprint - FFIEC PaaS WebApp Overview.md

 -	An [auto-shutdown policy](https://azure.microsoft.com/blog/announcing-auto-shutdown-for-vms-using-azure-resource-manager/) to reduce consumption of virtual machine resources when not in use
 -	[Windows Defender Credential Guard](https://docs.microsoft.com/windows/access-protection/credential-guard/credential-guard) enabled so that credentials and other secrets run in a protected environment that is isolated from the running operating system

 **App Service Environment v2**: The Azure App Service Environment is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service applications at a high scale.
-This isolation feature is required to meet FFIEC compliance requirements.
+This isolation feature is required to meet ISO 27001 and 27018 compliance requirements.

 App Service Environments are isolated to only run a single customer's applications and are always deployed into a virtual network.
 This isolation feature enables the reference architecture to have complete tenant isolation, removing it from Azure’s multi-tenant environment prohibiting those multi-tenants from enumerating the deployed App Service Environment resources.
 Customers have fine-grained control over both inbound and outbound application network traffic, and applications can establish high-speed secure connections over virtual networks to on-premises corporate resources.
 Customers can “auto-scale” with App Service Environment based on load metrics, available budget, or a defined schedule.